Malee: Plot

 Dingiri's cousin, Ukkuwa is a witchcraft practiced man.
 He uses his wizarding powers for bad things.
 Unable to defeat Dingiri, Ukkuwa hates her and tries to stop the birth of grandson to Dingiri's family because he knew that, if Dingiri had a grandson he must be powerful beyond all.
 To stop Malee's marriage, Ukkuwa kills Kusumsiri.

 Eventually, Nirmal and Malee fall for each other and get married.
 Ukkuwa's son, Nandipala comes to Mudunagala and starts learning palmistry.
 Soon, Malee gets pregnant and suffers from an excessive abdominal pain.
 Nirmal informs it to Dingiri, who checks Malee and realizes that Ukkuwa is trying to kill their unborn child.
 To save child's life, Dingiri decides to separate the baby from Malee and Nirmal for 21 years after birth.
 Nirmal and Malee are shocked on learning that and Dingiri advices them to keep away from village.
 Dingiri informs this to her close friend Yasa and her daughter Muthu, who is Malee's friend.
-Then, Muthu pretends as pregnant infornt of villagers on Dingiri's guidance.
+Then, Muthu pretends as pregnant infront of villagers on Dingiri's guidance.

 However, Malee delivers a baby girl and Dingiri informs them to come to Jaya Sri Maha Bodhi with baby.
 Next Day, They come with baby while Muthu is also come with Dingiri.
 Dingiri takes the baby from Malee and gives Muthu to take care.
 Malee and Nirmal bid an emotional farewell to them and move to England.